 Grand Junction / Colorado River

 Begin your trip with early-morning pickups in Grand Junction by your guides, followed by a welcome meeting.
-With a short shuttle to the banks of the Colorado River we spend the day descending the walled whitewater section known as the Westwater of the Colorado seeing some of the oldest rock in the Grand Canyon, black Vishnu Schist.
+With a short shuttle to the banks of the Colorado River we spend the day floating amid spectacular rock valleys next to Arches National Park.
+This section of the river is great for kids and has perfect swim sections!
 Enjoy a picnic on the banks of the river before setting out again.
-After an amazing day on the river, it is a quick shuttle to our home for the week, Canyonlands Inn.
+After an amazing day on the Colorado, it’s a quick shuttle to our home for the week, Canyonlands Inn.
 This property is centered right in the heart of Moab and looks out at red rock vistas beyond town.
 Tonight, we enjoy our first dinner together as we discuss our upcoming days playing in red rock country.